pendragons-code/Jasbot/README.md

 # Verification
 Will not come soon at all.
 This is because I am not yet 16 (by discord's standards) and will have to wait till late dec for attempt of verification.
 Only after that, about next year january would I be cable to see some progress with verificationa and in turn things like sharing.
 Either that, or the situation changes and I use the teams features.

+# Errors
+This thing was hastily put together with no consideration of stabiltiy yet.
+JK HAHA no. I just haven't got the time to test it yet so RIP.